 But not thinking in front of such publics is riskier.
 Keeping private what we do only invites misunderstanding and distrust; it just deepens the “distribution problem” separating us from the rest of the church.
 For the same reason that I keep the shade open and let everyone in our student commons see into my office while I’m working, I’ve long since decided to make my scholarship and teaching more transparent — however small or large a public is watching.

-Updates: After I finished writing this post for Anxious Bench, I used my own words to add another 1600 words on the importance of trust.
+Updates: After I finished writing this post for Anxious Bench, I used my own blog to add another 1600 words on the importance of trust.
 Also, the audio of our “thinking in public” talk is now available at the Live from AC2nd network.